mekty2012/CS423_Group4/README.md

 Be sure to add simple description what you have done when you commit.

+Before start, modify your project.clj as this one. <http://klms.kaist.ac.kr/mod/ubboard/article.php?id=350026&bwid=170438>

 ## Other literatures

 A Novel Gaussian Mixture Model for Classification - IEEE Conference Publication - <https://ieeexplore.ieee.org/abstract/document/8914215>